microsoft/playwright/docs/src/emulation.md

 Playwright allows overriding various parameters such as `viewportSize`, `deviceScaleFactor`, `locale`, `timezone`, `colorScheme`, `geolocation` and more.

 ## Devices
-* langs: js

 Playwright comes with a registry of device parameters for selected mobile devices.
-It can be used to simulate browser behavior on a specific mobile device:
+It can be used to simulate browser behavior on a specific mobile device.
+All pages created in the context will share the same device parameters.

 ```js tab=js-ts